marcelpatrick/3rdPersonV2/README.md

  - In BT_EnemyAI > BehaviorTree: right click on the SELECTOR > add service > select our custom service "Player Location If Seen"
  - In BT_EnemyAI > BehaviorTree: details > blackboard key > select: PlayerLocation variable

+#### 2.4.2: Chase Player

  *** BT DECORATORS AND SELECTORS: Can see player? > Chase > investigate > last know player location

+ - After the selector > Add a new sequence called Chase
+ - Right click on the Chase sequence > Add a decorator of type Blackboard > call it "Can See Player?" > in details > Blackboard > key query = is set > blackboard key = PlayerLocation
+ 	- Blackboard condition node: only executes the sequence based on a condition related to a blackboard variable.
+ - Add a new Move To node after Chase > in details > blackboard > blackboard key = PlayerLocation

+ #### 2.4.3: Investigate

+  - After the selector > Add a new sequence called Investigate
+  - Add a new vector variable on the Blackboard section called LastKnownPlayerLocation
+  - Add a new Move To node after Investigate > in details > blackboard > blackboard key = LastKnownPlayerLocation
+  - Click on the "Can See Player" Blackboard decorator > In details > flow control > observer aborts > select both : it aborts both the nodes in the selector (Chase and Investigate) in case something fails.

  *** CUSTOM BTTASKS IN C++: CUSTOM TASK: Clear blackboard value